Towards best practices in low-dimensional semi-supervised latent Bayesian optimization for the design of antimicrobial peptides: Results

-Overall, we observe that performing BayesOpt in a PCA projection of VAE latent spaces may provide an overall benefit.
+Overall, we observe that performing BayesOpt in a PCA projection of VAE latent spaces may provides certain overall benefits.
 While the optimal number of PCA components to use is not obvious (\textit{e.g.} 32 vs 10 in Fig \ref{fig:boloop-varyPCAdims}ab), the number is less than the original latent space and in almost all cases provides a performance advantage.
 Additionally, it is substantially easier to visualize and interpret the search trajectory in lower dimensions, with two dimensions allowing direct visualization of the trajectory.
-For the remainder of the manuscript, we study BayesOpt performance in the original latent space and in a linearly-projected space formed of the top five PCA components.
-We choose the top five components to balance capturing a larger amount of explained variance (near 20\%, SI Fig. \ref{fig::si:explained_var_all_PCs}) with losing interpretability, and because three of the four scenarios where we varied the number of PCA components demonstrated five components performing better than two components.

-\subsubsection{Searching through a PCA projection with a more relevant organizing property can provide an advantage.}
+\subsection{Searching through a PCA projection with a more relevant organizing property can provide an advantage.}

-Given the number of different physicochemical properties, we perform an ablation study testing different number of properties we use to organize the latent space.
+Given the number of different physicochemical properties by which a latent space may be organized, we perform an ablation study testing different numbers and combinations.
 We hypothesized that organizing the latent space with more properties would lead to peptide representations more amenable to BayesOpt.
+We summarize the performance at different iterations in Figs \ref{sifig:final_values_barplot_it50} and {Figs}~\ref{fig:final_values_barplot_it100and500}{a}, \ref{fig:final_values_barplot_it100and500}{b}, where we investigate average best scores found under different conditions.
+We primarily focus on PCA5 models.
+We choose the top five components to balance capturing a larger amount of explained variance (near 20\%, SI Fig. \ref{fig::si:explained_var_all_PCs}) with losing interpretability, and because three of the four scenarios where we varied the number of PCA components demonstrated five components performing better than two components (previous section).